phoenixframework/phoenix_live_view/guides/server/security-model.md

       ...
     end

 Finally, you can even combine `live_session` with `on_mount`.
-For example, instead of declaring `on_mount` on every LiveView, you can declare it at the router level and it will enforce it on all LiveViews under it:
+Instead of declaring `on_mount` on every LiveView, you can declare it at the router level and it will enforce it on all LiveViews under it:

-    live_session :default, on_mount: UserLiveAuth do
+    live_session :default, on_mount: MyAppWeb.UserLiveAuth do
       scope "/" do
         pipe_through [:authenticate_user]
         live ...
       end
     end

-    live_session :admin, on_mount: AdminLiveAuth do
+    live_session :admin, on_mount: MyAppWeb.AdminLiveAuth do
       scope "/admin" do
         pipe_through [:authenticate_admin]
         live ...
       end
     end

+Each live route under the `:default` `live_session` will invoke the `MyAppWeb.UserLiveAuth` hook on mount.
+This module was defined earlier in this guide.
+We will also pipe regular web requests through `:authenticate_user`, which must execute the same checks as `MyAppWeb.UserLiveAuth`, but tailored to plug.

+Similarly, the `:admin` `live_session` has its own authentication flow, powered by `MyAppWeb.AdminLiveAuth`.
+It also defines a plug equivalent named `:authenticate_admin`, which will be used by any regular request.
+If there are no regular web requests defined under a live session, then the `pipe_through` checks are not necessary.

-Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView.
+Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView inside the `live_session`.
+It will be executed every time a LiveView is mounted, even after `live_redirect`s.
 The important to keep in mind is:

-  * If you have both LiveViews and regular web requests, then you must always authorize and authenticate your LiveViews (on mount) and your web requests (via plug)
+  * If you have both LiveViews and regular web requests, then you must always authorize and authenticate your LiveViews (using on mount hooks) and your web requests (using plugs)

   * All actions (events) must also be explicitly authorized by checking permissions.
 Those permissions are often domain/business